Where we’ve come from

 In 2017, the reigns were handed to Michelle Faithfull, Events & Community Relations Manager at Home in Place who, in the first 2 years coordinated the event in two different venues after outgrowing the PCYC, and eventually settling on the Newcastle Showground Exhibition Centre, which has been the most suitable venue to date.
 With the event still growing in size and it now well established in a venue that is purpose designed for exhibition, the planning workgroup led by Michelle Faithfull and the management committee continue to refine the way it is delivered to ensure that it aligns with the organisation’s mission, and that is to build an inclusive community with zero judgment.

 This mission has been further enhanced in 2019 after securing a $46,000.00 investment grant from Community Sector Banking for the roll out of the Connecting the Hunter program via the employment of a part-time coordinator, for one year.
 The program is an extension of the one-day event that sees businesses in the community opening their doors to people experiencing homelessness, all year round.

 It provides a dignified and practical way for people experiencing homelessness, to identify inclusive and welcoming environments, have access to services and connection to members of the community who would like to donate their goods, facilities and services, without judgment.

-Over ten years the Management Committee has been chaired by various hard-working locals including inaugural chairperson Nicola Hirschhorn, succeeded by Leanne Mellor, Jennifer Ross, Kieran O’Donoghue, Peter Di Girolamo, Sally Regan with Jenn O’Sullivan currently at the helm.
+Over ten years the Management Committee has been chaired by various hard-working locals including inaugural chairperson Nicola Hirschhorn, succeeded by Leanne Mellor, Jennifer Ross, Kieran O’Donoghue, Peter Di Girolamo, Sally Regan and Jenn O’Sullivan with Michelle Faithfull currently at the helm.